-Spring is on the horizon and Easter is around the corner so I made this super easy scrap wood wreath with plastic eggs for the door.
-Of course you could make the wood wreath and fill it with anything but I thought Easter eggs would be a great fit.
+Spring is on the horizon and Easter is around the corner so I made this super easy scrap wood wreath with plastic eggs for the front door.
+You could make this wood wreath and fill it with anything but I thought Easter eggs were fitting for this season.

-Below are the step by step instructions to make the plastic egg wreath:
+Below are the step by step instructions to make the plastic egg wreath.
+The overall dimensions of this wreath are 14 1/2″ x 14 1/2″.

 Step 1: Use 1×4 scrap wood to make a square from 2 – 14″ pieces and 2 – 7″ pieces.
 Attach the shorter sides to the long sides using wood glue and 1 1/4″ pocket hole screws.